canonical/certification-docs/Self-Test_Guide.rst

    and respond `y` when asked if you want to resume the previous session.

 #.
 If any tests fail or do not run, a screen will appear that summarizes
    those tests that failed or did not run.
+The summary screen separates failures into two categories:

+   * **Failed Jobs** -- These failures *might* be serious, or they might not be.
+(This issue is addressed in more detail shortly.)

+   * **Jobs with Failed Dependencies** -- Failures in this category are *not* serious.
+A failed dependency means that a precondition for even running the test did not exist.
+For instance, in the below screen shot, a test intended for IBM Power-architecture (ppc64el) computers was not run because the SUT used an x86-64 CPU.

    You can use this opportunity to re-run a test if you believe it failed for a transient reason, such as if your ``iperf3`` server crashed or was unavailable or if you forgot to insert a USB drive.
-Note that the presence of a test in this list does not necessarily mean that the test failed; tests that were skipped for harmless reasons can also appear in this list.
 To re-run tests, use the arrow keys to highlight each test you want to re-run, press Spacebar to select it, and then press the **R** key to re-run the selected tests.
    If you don't want to re-run any tests, press **F** to finish.